image unavailable

 AREA OF INSTRUCTION

-Dr. Brumley currently teaches Educational Foundations and Policy Studies undergraduate courses in educational assessment and has taught Mixed Methods for Educational Researchers for the Doctorate of Education in Policy, Planning and Administration program at West Chester University.
-Dr. Brumley has also taught Research Methods at the University of Pennsylvania Graduate School of Education.
+Dr. Brumley teaches undergraduate courses in Educational Foundations and Policy Studies, with a focus on educational assessment.
+He has also taught Mixed Methods for Educational Researchers in the Doctorate of Education in Policy, Planning, and Administration program at West Chester University and Research Methods at the University of Pennsylvania Graduate School of Education.

 Previously taught courses include: